Mykyta-Novikov/methodology-first/README.md

 In the file mode, filename must be provided in first command line argument.

 ### Compilation
-A single file contains all the code and can be compiled into JAR or a single .class file.
+The project can be compiled with any compatible javac and assembled into JAR.\
 Tested with Eclipse Temurin OpenJDK version 17.0.1